0xDarkSky/Vexatious/README.md

 # Dependencies to install:

+Navigate to any of the versions folder and then

-Just run  `pip install -r requirements.txt`
+just run  `pip install -r requirements.txt`

 # How to use?